 Lillian SiewertLillian Siewert is the Administration and Program Officer at the Interlink Academy for International Dialog and Journalism.
 Lillian mostly works behind the scenes to make sure that our operations run smoothly.
 A journalist by training, she still does freelance writing for several German publications such as Süddeutsche Zeitung and Spiegel Online.
 Her focus topics include sustainability, alternative lifestyles and business models, as well as innovative entrepreneurial ideas.
 Lillian has strong ties with the Canadian province of Québec where she lived for a year and learned the Québecois dialect.

 Dirk UhlenbrockDirk Uhlenbrock is master photographer and has for a quarter-century worked as a press photographer for many major German publishers.
 Dirk is known for his portraits and event photography.
 His clients appreciate his ability to make himself virtually invisible while working – but that does not rule out his ability to direct his subjects at events as well.
 For about five years now, Dirk has accompanied international training programs for journalists as a photographer.
 Dirk Uhlenbrock lives in Hamburg and – when he’s not on the road – works in a studio near the River Elbe.
-And when he doesn’t happen to be working, he enjoys relaxing by taking long walks along the banks of the great river.

 Joe ThloloeJoe Thloloe is the Director of the South African Press Council, based in Johannesburg.
 He was the South African Press Ombudsman from 2007 to 2013.
 He was also the chairperson and founding member of the South African National Editors’ Forum.
 Born in Soweto, he joined the Pan African Congress (PAC) while still at high school.
 In 1960, he was sentenced to prison for his role in the PAC anti-pass campaign and came into contact with professional journalism through Drum/Post reporter Matthew Nkoane.
 After his release, he became a reporter for World (then Bantu World) in 1961 and has since worked for several newspapers.
 Joseph was elected president of the Union of Black Journalists from 1975 until it was banned in 1977.
 Due to his ongoing commitment to the black civil rights movement, he spent years in prison during the 1970s and 1980s.
 In 1994 he joined the Television news of the public service South African Broadcasting Corporation (SABC) as Editor-in-Chief, moving to the private television channel e.tv in 2001.
 Joe has received various prestigious awards and received an honorary doctorate in Law from Rhodes University.